All systems operationalโ€ขIP pool status

 Can I have DNS leaks even with a VPN?

 Yes.
 Many VPN services have DNS leak issues due to poor configuration, IPv6 leaks, or OS-level DNS settings that override the VPN.
-Always test your VPN for DNS leaks.
+Always test your VPN for DNS leaks, especially after updates or configuration changes.

 Do mobile proxies prevent DNS leaks?

 High-quality mobile proxies like Coronium route all DNS traffic through the proxy connection, preventing leaks.
-However, browser-level leaks (WebRTC) may still occur without proper configuration.
+Our mobile proxies include built-in DNS protection with zero-leak guarantee and support for encrypted DNS protocols.

 Should I use my ISP's DNS servers?